imixs/imixs-office-workflow/src/docker/install/README.md

 ## Run the Application

-To start Imixs-Office-Workflow run the following docker command:
+To start Imixs-Office-Workflow run the following docker command from your working directory:

 	docker-compose up